Ready Player Two: Plot

-After the events of the first novel, the High Five have scattered across the globe: Aech is on vacation in Senegal with her fiance, Bollywood singer Endira Vinayak.
-Shoto has taken over operations at GSS's Hokkaido division, and Samantha has flown back to Vancouver to pack up her belongings and say goodbye to her grandmother.
-To keep himself busy, Wade Watts decides to test out his new superuser abilities, a result of winning the competition that gives him control of the OASIS.
+After the events of the first novel, the High Five have scattered across the globe: Aech is on vacation in Senegal with her fiancée, Bollywood singer Endira Vinayak.
+Shoto has taken over operations at GSS's Hokkaido division, and Samantha/Art3mis has flown back to Vancouver to pack up her belongings and say goodbye to her grandmother.
+To keep himself busy, Wade Watts/Parzival decides to test out his new superuser abilities, a result of winning the competition that gives him control of the OASIS.

 Wade finds an inscription on Halliday's Easter egg and after following directions, he finds the first operational ONI (OASIS Neural Interface) headset.
-This headset takes control of the user's mind and gives real world sensations inside of the OASIS.
+This headset takes control of the user's mind and gives real-world sensations inside of the OASIS.
 However, it can only be used for twelve hours a day to prevent death by Synaptic Overload Syndrome.
-After testing it out, he contacts Aech and Shoto of his findings and they both try it out.
-Samantha is furious and argues with Wade about the headset's capabilities, saying that being even more dependent on the OASIS is the last thing the world needs while Wade argues that the ONI can help those with physical limitations.
-She breaks up with him after realizing that their argument is being recorded.
-The High Five all start their own charity businesses.
+After testing it out, he contacts Aech and Shoto about his findings, and they both try it out.
+Samantha grows upset and argues with Wade about the headset's capabilities, saying that being even more dependent on the OASIS is the last thing the world needs, while Wade argues that the ONI can help those with physical or financial limitations experience things they would never be able to otherwise.
+Refusing to explain, she breaks up with him after realizing that their argument is hopeless and that they won't be able to reconcile their basic outlooks on the issue.
+The High Five all start their charity businesses.

 Three years pass.
-Aech, Shoto, and Wade build a spaceship christened Vonnegut and upload a standalone copy of the OASIS which they call ARC@DIA.
+Aech, Shoto, and Wade build a spaceship christened Vonnegut, which also functions as a knowledge ark by hosting backups of humanity’s cultural materials and uploading a standalone copy of the OASIS, which they call ARC@DIA.